Comedy Central (Netherlands): The Box (1995–2006)

-The Box Comedy (2006-2007)
+The Box Comedy (2006–2007)

 The Box Comedy was a temporary television channel that was launched in the Netherlands on 1 December 2006.
 It replaced the music video channel The Box, which used to broadcast music 24 hours a day and the playlist was composed by televoting.
 It was intended to ease the transition from The Box to Comedy Central.
 The Box Comedy broadcast shows like SpongeBob SquarePants, Avatar: The Last Airbender, Wayside and My Life As A Teenage Robot.
 It time-shared with Nickelodeon.
-Nickelodeon broadcasting in daytime and The Box Comedy in the evenings.
+Nickelodeon broadcasting in daytime and The Box Comedy in the evenings and the night.

 During the night the channel continued to broadcast R&B music under the name The Box.
 On 30 April 2007, the transition was completed when Comedy Central took control of its airtime.